 An ISTA may use any AC to transmit the Ranging NDP Announcement frame.

 After transmitting the Ranging NDP Announcement frame and NDP frame, the ISTA shall wait for a time interval with a value of aSIFSTime + aSlotTime + aRxPHYStartDelay.
-This interval begins when the MAC receives a PHY-TXEND.confirm primitive of NAP frame.
+This interval begins when the MAC receives a PHY-TXEND.confirm primitive of NDP frame.
 If a PHY- RXSTART.indication primitive does not occur during the the time interval, the ISTA shall conclude that the transmission of the Ranging NDP Announcement frame + NDP has failed.
 If a PHY-RXSTART.indication primitive occurred during the the time interval, the ISTA tries to receive the NDP and the LMR frame from the RSTA addressed by the Ranging NDP Announcement frame.
 If the LMR is correctly received from the RSTA, the frame exchange initiated by the Ranging NDP Announcement is complete.

 An ISTA transmitting a Ranging NDP Announcement frame shall not use a bandwidth wider than that indicated by an RSTA in the initial Fine Timing Measurement frame.
 The TA field of the Ranging NDP Announcement frame is a bandwidth signalling TA when the Ranging NDP Announcement frame is sent in a non-HT duplicate PPDU (see 10.7.6.6) An ISTA transmitting an UL NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Ranging NDP Announcement frame.